pdjr-signalk/pdjr-skplugin-devantech/README.md

 This plugin implements a control interface for the multi-channel 'DS-series' Ethernet relay devices manufactured by the UK company Devantech.
-DS devices that are to be used with this plugin must be configured to issue relay status reports periodically and on any relay state change.
+DS devices have a configuration option that causes them to issue event notifications on relay state change and this feature must be enabled for them to be used with this plugin.
 See below for a description of how to do this.

+DS devices which are to be used with the plugin must have a 'module' entry in the plugin configuration which specifies their configured IP address and control port.

-The plugin listens on a specified TCP 'status' port for incoming device status notifications.
+The plugin listens on a specified TCP 'status' port for incoming event notifications from configured devices.
+The module status information supplied in received notifications is used to update Signal K switch paths associated with the transmitting DS device states so that they reflect reported relay states.

-When a report is received from a previously unconnected device which is identified in the module configuration then the plugin opens a TCP 'command' connection to the device and begins controlling the module remotely.
+Receipt of notifications from a DS device causes the plugin to naintain a TCP 'command' connection to the device which supports remote relay operation through PUT requests on associated Signal K paths.
-If the command connection is lost for whatever reason, then it will simply be re-made as soon as a new status report is receved.

-The control mechanism is resilient to network outage and allows ad-hoc connection of devices as long as they are defined in the module configuration.
+This control mechanism is resilient to network outage and allows ad-hoc connection of DS devices.

 In the Signal K context the plugin offers two distinct services.